burgechris/ParkSideAPI/README.md

 ## Description

-_Database with create, read, and update functionality._
+_Database with create, read, and update functionality.
+This will be a database of parks between the county and national levels.
+Current properties include the park name, governing body (state, fed, etc), the year it was established, the coordinates, the area in acres, and it's official website (if available)._

 ## Setup/Installation Requirements